Teaching the Parent to Parent classes is a labor of love and a

 6. Am I willing to teach the

-Parent generates very little revenue.
+Parent as a volunteer generates very little revenue.
 Revenue that is not needed

 for expenses goes to the local chapter.
 The chapter may choose